csalcedo001/device/README.md

 ### Connect to device

-When you are ready to connect to a device you just need to use the `connect` subcommand and provide the name of the device.
+When you are ready to connect to a device, use the `connect` subcommand and provide the name of the device.

 ```
 device connect <name>